Fundamentals of Traffic Crash Reconstruction

 by John Daily, Nathan Shigemura, Jeremy Daily

-With over 400 pages of new materials, this revised textbook is sure to become a “must have” for every reconstructionist.
+This textbook is sure to become a “must have” for every reconstructionist.
 It is a comprehensive resource that features easy to follow discussions, examples and crash tests specifically conducted for this text.

 The book is divided into two parts.
 In Part I, you are given a sound foundation with the mathematical topics and concepts of physics essential for the crash investigator.
 The topics are presented in a logical progression in order to guide you toward applications involving greater detail and an increased number of factors.